 Cash and Cash Equivalents - Cash and cash equivalents include cash on hand, money market investments and short-term investments with original maturities of three months or less when purchased.
+The carrying amounts of cash and cash equivalents approximates its fair value because of their relatively short-term maturities.

-Property and Equipment - Property and equipment are stated at cost or acquisition date fair value less accumulated depreciation and amortization.
+Property and Equipment - Property and equipment are stated at cost or acquisition date fair value less accumulated depreciation.
 Maintenance and repairs are charged to expense as incurred.
 Depreciation is based on the estimated useful lives of the assets and is computed using the straight-line method, and capital leases, if any, are amortized on a straight-line basis over the life of the lease.
 Asset lives range from three to seven years for furniture and fixtures, software and computer equipment.
 Leasehold improvements are capitalized and amortized over the life of the lease or useful life of the asset, whichever is shorter.
 The Company reviews long-lived assets to be held and used for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets might not be recoverable in accordance with the provisions of FASB ASC 360, "Property, Plant and Equipment."
 No impairments were identified in any period presented.

-Managed Services Implementation Revenues and Costs - Managed service arrangements provide for the delivery of a software or technology based solution to clients over a period of time without the transfer of a license or a software sale to the customer.
+Managed Services Implementation Revenues and Costs - Managed service arrangements provide for the delivery of a software or technology-based solution to clients over a period of time without the transfer of a license or a software sale to the customer.
 For long-term managed service agreements, implementation efforts are often necessary to develop the software utilized to deliver the managed service.
 Costs of such implementation efforts may include internal and external costs for coding or customizing systems and costs for conversion of client data.
 The Company may invoice its clients for implementation fees at the go-live date of the underlying software.
 Lump sum implementation fees received from clients are initially deferred and recognized on a pro-rata basis as services are provided.
 Specific, incremental and direct costs of implementation incurred prior to the services going live are deferred pursuant to FASB ASC 605-35-25 and amortized over the period that the related ongoing services revenue is recognized to the extent that the Company believes the recoverability of the costs from the contract is probable.
 If a client terminates a managed services arrangement prior to the end of the contract, a loss on the contract may be recorded, if applicable, and any remaining deferred implementation revenues and costs would then be recognized into earnings generally over the remaining service period through the termination date.
-During the fiscal year ending December 28, 2013, implementation costs of \$560,000 related to managed services contracts were deferred.
-No implementation costs related to managed services contracts were deferred during the fiscal year ending December 29, 2012.
+During the fiscal years ended January 3, 2015 and December 28, 2013, deferred implementation costs related to managed service contracts were \$1,119,000 and \$560,000, respectively.